 My wedding ring is a very simple, metallic band.
 I purchased it for less than one hundred dollars back in 2004.
-Since then it has been banged, nicked, and scratched countless number of times.
-As a result, my wedding band has very little financial value and replacing it would not be costly.
-However, as I searched for that inexpensive band one thought repeatedly flowed through my mind—this was the ring that my wife put on my finger when we were married.
+Since then, it has been banged, nicked, and scratched a countless number of times.
+As a result, my wedding band has very little financial value, and replacing it would not be costly.
+However, as I searched for that inexpensive band, one thought repeatedly flowed through my mind—this was the ring that my wife put on my finger when we were married.
 Although I could purchase a new ring, I could not replace the moment that my wife slipped that ring onto my finger.
-To the world, this ring possessed no value but to me this ring was priceless.
+To the world, this ring possessed no value, but to me, this ring was priceless.

 The same can be said for you.
 Sometimes the world views us as worthless, unimportant, or useless.
 Sometimes we are walked on, talked about, embarrassed, scorned, and rejected.
 However, no matter what value the world assigns to us, we know for certain that we are valuable to God.
 How do we know this?

 We know that we are valuable to God because He created us.
 According to Genesis 1:26, 31, God said, “Let us make man in our image, after our likeness…And God saw everything that he had made, and behold, it was very good.”
 Thus, as God completed creation, He decided to create an image bearer, a creature that would possess His likeness on the earth.
 No other creature in all of creation can lay claim to the image of God; therefore, we are valuable to God because He uniquely created us in His image.